bchiang7/bchiang7/README.md

 ## ✨ Check out my new course: [Build a Spotify Connected App](https://newline.co/courses/build-a-spotify-connected-app) ✨

-This course covers everything you need to build a web app with the Spotify API using Node & React.
+Learn everything you need to build a web app with the Spotify API using Node & React.

 👉 https://www.newline.co/courses/build-a-spotify-connected-app